fsjavier/bodega-claroscuro/README.md

 ### Bugs

-Some of the wine bottle images have incorrect aspect ratio, so in very big screen they could look misaligned.
-This will be fixed in the future replacing them for better images.
+One of the wine bottle images had incorrect aspect ratio, so in big screen the image and text in the grid looked misaligned.
+This has been fixed resizing the image, but in the future the images should be replaced for new ones made with the required size.

 ## Deployment